 How to do

-1. Grab two pair of dumbbells and stand straight with both hands facing forward.
+1. Grab two pairs of dumbbells and stand straight with both hands facing forward.

 2. While maintaining a supinated grip, start moving a hand up towards the midline of your body.

 3. Pause at the top when your hands are at about shoulder height and squeeze your upper chest at the top.

 4. Slowly return to the starting position and do the same movement from the other hand.

 You will strongly feel your upper pecs getting pumped while performing this workout.
 Make sure to concentrate on your chest and keep your palm facing up to keep the tension on the chest.

 You can also bring the dumbbell inward toward the midline to put extra tension on your chest.

 5. Reverse Grip Rotational Dumbbell Press